yzITI/achat/web/README.md

 ### Meta Message

 Meta information of user is stored in self-channel (the channel with token as channelID).
-The message random is `token + 'META_MESSAGE'`, which gives the message _id as the hash of this string.
+The message random is hash of `token + 'META_MESSAGE'`, which gives the message _id as the hash of random.

 The message content follows the following convention: